Members

 Bre Rivera Waterman

-Post Doc - Kansas Geologic SurveyBre's PhD research focused on improving understanding of water resources management through the application of biogeochemical and hydrological principles.
+PhD Student - Environmental ScienceBre's PhD research focused on improving understanding of water resources management through the application of biogeochemical and hydrological principles.
+She is now a Post-Doctoral Scholar at the Kansas Geologic Survey.

 Pawan Upadhyay